 You are here

 Yes, you can.
-For more details and information regarding student visas, please visit the Visa Information section of this website.
+Please visit Changing from SOFA Status.
 If you are separating in Japan, please consult your admissions counselor for more information on the transition to TUJ.

 Yes.
-American citizens and green card holders are able to use federal financial aid.
-Please see the Cost & Financial Aid section of this website for more details.
+American citizens and green card holders are able to use U.S. Federal Financial Aid.

 Yes, it is possible for veterans or active military personnel to transfer their educational benefits to their children/dependents.
 The GI Bill Certificate of Eligibility (COE) needs to be issued in the student's name.
 Contact your VA office to find out how to transfer benefits.